 - Understand different cloud programming platforms and tools

 - Have details knowledge on reading and writing in cloud storage

 - Be familiar with application development and deployment using cloud platforms

-- Create application by utilising cloud platforms such as Google app Engine and Amazon Web Services (AWS)
+- Create application by utilizing cloud platforms such as Google app Engine and Amazon Web Services (AWS)

 - Learn to develop scalable applications using AWS features.